 Smoking marijuana in Florida, Minnesota, and Ohio, for example, is currently illegal.
-But it's proactively being debated in the courts and amongst state lawmakers.
+But it's proactively being debated in the courts and amongst lawmakers in the United States.
 Depending on where you’re located, some Californians also can’t legally smoke marijuana.

-Before evaluating the arguments on both sides of the hot topic debate, it's important to understand the experiences of medical marijuana patients and reliable research examining the effects of smoking weed.
+Before evaluating the arguments on both sides of the hot topic debate, it's important to understand the experiences of medical marijuana patients and heavy marijuana users and reliable research examining the effects of smoking weed.